Goldmine Loop Highlights

 At 3.1 miles hikers will arrive back at the parking area, thus completing the loop.

 After our hike we paid a visit to the Nantahala Brewing Company in Bryson City.
-We both tried a couple of their Nitro Stouts, which was perhaps one of the finest beers I've ever tasted.
+We both tried a couple of their Nitro Stouts, which was perhaps one of the finest beers we've ever tasted.